vuxcode/pr1-project-pokeballstore/README.md

 ## Problems at the moment
-It can't display the wordlist.
+Being able to save the words

 ## Planned ideas